-Credit risk is assumed to have increased significantly since initial recognition and the asset is classified in stage 2, in the event of late payment of more than 30 days or restructuring due to financial difficulties (as long as the facility is not credit-impaired).
+Credit risk is assumed to have increased significantly since initial recognition and the asset is classified in stage 2 in the event of late payment of more than 30 days or restructuring due to financial difficulties (as long as the facility is not credit-impaired).
+Since 31 December 2023, performing corporate clients placed under credit watch are systematically downgraded to stage 2.

 In the first half of 2022, the internal ratings of the Russian counterparties (including the sovereign rating) were systematically downgraded to take into account recent events, thus leading to the transfer of their outstandings to stage 2.
-However, given the Group's limited level of exposure to this country, this deterioration had no significant effect on the cost of risk for the period.
+However, given the Group's limited level of exposure to this country, this deterioration had no significant effect on the cost of risk.

-Forward Looking Information
+Forward-Looking Information